The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

-How to Record Your Shopify Deposits in Quickbooks Online
+How to Record Your Shopify Deposits in QuickBooks Online

 One of the biggest, and most common, mistakes I see retailers making when doing their own bookkeeping, is marking all of their Shopify deposits as “Sales/Revenue” in their bookkeeping software or spreadsheets.